-The County region is one of the most agriculturally diverse and productive in the United States.
-Livestock, poultry, strawberries, broccoli, wine grapes, head lettuce, cauliflower, celery, avocados, gerbera cut flowers, leaf lettuce and lilly cut flowers are a few of the agricultural products grown in the region which form the basis of the County's economy.
-The County grows over 100 commercial crops and ranks as the fourteenth most productive agricultural county in the State of California.
-The County is one of the leading producers of milk and creamery products in the United States and its farmers rank high in many other products.
-The following table summarizes historical agricultural production within the County for the years 2008 through 2011.
+The Riverside County region is agriculturally diverse and productive.
+Nursery stock, milk, table grapes, avocados, grapefruit, hay, bell peppers, dates, lemons, cotton, tangerines, cattle, calves and eggs are a few of the top agricultural products grown in the region which form the basis of Riverside County's economy.
+Riverside County grows over 100 commercial crops and ranks as the fourteenth most productive agricultural county in California.
+Riverside County is one of the leading growers of nursery products and producers of milk and creamery products in the United States.
+The following table summarizes historical agricultural production within Riverside County for the years 2008 through 2011.

+Riverside County

-Santa Barbara County Estimated Value Agricultural Production (000s Omitted)
+Estimated Value Agricultural Production

+(000s Omitted)